Paint on the Carpet

 When they returned they were greeted by this.

-The robot had knocked over a blue tin of emulsion paint and as you can see made a bit of a mess.
+The robot had knocked over a blue tin of emulsion paint and, as you can see made a bit of a mess.

 The first thing we did was to clean the carpet under pressure using just cold water.
-Doing this allows us to remove the customers ingredients on their cleaning attempt, bit also ensure that nothing is sealed in to the fibres and the paint colour is there for life.
-As the customer had used a foam cleaner we needed to add an additive to our machine.
-This additive stops our machine becoming soapy and helps protect the vacuum’s.
+Doing this allows us to remove the customer’s ingredients on their cleaning attempt, but also ensure that nothing is sealed into the fibres and the paint colour is there for life.

 Once the carpet had been cleaned using only cold water, the Pog chemical was left to dwell for 20 minutes.
 What this does is it allows the chemical to break down the paint pigment.
-After the 20 minutes we then relearned the carpet using heat and pressured water, and added a deodoriser as well.
+After the 20 minutes, we then relearned the carpet using heat and pressured water, and added a deodoriser as well.

 The customer was having friends over that evening so I dried the carpet out for 30 minutes for them.